MarcoXAvante/EternalLoyalty/README.md

 ## Key Features

- - Jumps
+ - Jumps.
- - Fall into the void
+ - Fall into the void.
- - Kind of flying
+ - Kind of flying.
- - Go forwards and backwards
+ - Go forwards and backwards.

 ## Controls

- - ControlsScheme
+ - To move it is used W-A-S-D.

 ## Developers